corrode/corrode.github.io/content/blog/dont-use-preludes-and-globs/index.md

 Some people like to use preludes in their documentation examples.

 This can be sweet when you quickly want to show how to use your library without too much boilerplate.
 But at what cost?
-At what terrible cost?[^2]

-[^2]: I'm exaggerating.
-Bear with me.

 Users *can and will* start to copy-paste that prelude into their code, at which point you'll have to support it.
 It's convenient in the beginning, but can result in a maintenance burden in the long run.